 If you’re drawing a tree from real life, pay attention with where the light and shadows shift.

 4 – Keep working on the foliage until you feel it complete.

-Remember that the tree has also branches coming towards and going away from you as well as the ones you see either side and in the centre as well.
-Don’t forget to draw those, if you don’t want to make your drawing look flat.
+Remember that the tree has also branches coming towards and going away from you as well as the ones you see either side and in the center as well.
+Therefore, don’t forget to draw those, if you don’t want to make your drawing look flat.

-5 – Make small, gentle movements that represent clusters of leaves instead of drawing individual leaves.
-This will make your tree appear more natural.
+5 – At this point, make small, gentle movements that represent clusters of leaves instead of drawing individual leaves.
+Indeed, this will make your tree appear more natural.

 Tip: Keep a loose grip on the pencil.
-This will help you relax and not think too much about making perfect lines.
+Especially because, this will help you relax and not think too much about making perfect lines.

-When shading, keep in mind where the sun is coming from: areas facing the sun should be lighter then the areas facing away from it.
+When shading, keep in mind where the sun is coming from: areas facing the sun should be lighter than the other parts.

 Hold your pencil so it’s almost horizontal when the tip touches the paper.
-Make some of the leafy areas darker to show depth within the tree.
+Eventually, make some of the leafy areas darker to show depth within the tree.

 Pine Trees Drawing Tutorials

-1 – Again, I start drawing the trunk of the tree.
+1 – Firstly, I start drawing the trunk of the tree.
 Pine trees have (usually) straighter trunks than other trees.

-2 – Draw the shapes of the branches.
+2 – Then, I draw the shapes of the branches.
 The upper the branches are, the smaller they are, giving a triangular shape to the overall shape of the tree.

-4 – To give it a 3d look (more realistic), draw random branches going up and down, with different level of shadow and brightness.
+4 – Finally, to give it a 3d look (more realistic), I draw random branches going up and down, with different level of shadow and brightness.